FrozenAssassine/WS2812-Controller/README.md

 ### How to use in Microchip Studio:
 - Create a new C++ Executable project
 - Select the device you wanna use
-- Add the library to your project:

-	Import the library to your project by rightclicking on your project in Solutionexplorer (Ctrl + Alt + L) -> there you click on Add -> Existing Item.
+- To add the library to your project, rightclicking on your project in Solutionexplorer (Ctrl + Alt + L) -> Add -> Existing Item.
 Now locate the WS2812.h file on your pc.

 - To test it you can try following samplecode:
 ```cpp